-Ante post betting is a very simple concept, but it contribute towards a number of broader topics and questions detailed below.
+Ante-post betting is a type of bet most commonly seen in horse racing.
+It’s a pretty simple concept, but it contributes towards a number of broader topics and questions detailed below.

-Traditionally no, an antepost non-runner is settled as a losing bet, but that is entirely down to the bookmakers.
-Up until recently it was standard that all non-runner ante post bets were losing bets.
-But at some of the major events recently, bookies declared non-runner no bet specials on some of the ante post markets.
+Traditionally not, an ante-post non-runner is settled as a losing bet, but that is entirely down to the bookmakers.
+Up until recently it was standard that all non-runner ante-post bets were losing bets.
+But at some of the major events recently, bookies declared non-runner no bet specials on some of the ante-post markets.

 Paddy Power's Views on the subject

 I have placed my bet on the Non Runner

 If you have placed your bet as an Ante Post bet, your bet will be settled as a loser.
 For more info on Ante Post Betting click here.
 If you placed your bet after we went ‘non-runner no bet’ you will receive your money back as soon as your non runner is declared.

 If you have placed an Accumulator and your bet is not Ante Post, the line related to the non runner will be void but the rest of the lines on the Accumulator will still stand.

 - If you have placed your bet before Final Declarations (usually 24/48hrs before the race), your bet will be settled as a winner and there will be no deductions.

 - If you have placed your bet after Final Declarations (usually 24/48hrs before the race), your bet will be settled as a winner but Rule 4 applies, meaning that there will be a deduction on your winnings.
 This only occurs if the horses that are non-runners have odds of 14/1 or less.